CLAN MACFARLANE WORLDWIDE, INC.

 Section 2.1 Purpose and Goals.
 The purpose of Clan MacFarlane Worldwide, Inc., is set forth in its Articles of Incorporation, as from time to time amended or restated.
 Namely, CMW is organized exclusively for, charitable, and educational purposes within the meaning of 26 U.S.C. §501(c)(3) of the Internal Revenue Code.
 Specifically, CMW is organized to promote the general interest in Clan MacFarlane and to cultivate a spirit of kinship, fellowship, and friendship among MacFarlanes, their descendants, and their septs throughout the world.
 Further, CMW’s purpose is to inspire among members the pride and spirit of Scottish ancestors embodied in their history and ideals and in athletics, music and dance, to honor our Scottish heritage, and to preserve and perpetuate the customs and ethics of our forbearers.
 Additionally CMW proposes, to collect and preserve literary, historical, and genealogical records and documents and relics relating to the history of Clan MacFarlane, and to sponsor Clan tents and other presence at Scottish Highland Games, gatherings, and festivals for education and promotion of public awareness of Clan history and culture.

 Section 2.2 Mission.
-CMW shall develop a mission statement and goals to express its purposes, direction, and objectives, which shall be approved by the Board of Directors, and reviewed from time to time as circumstances dictate.
-It shall disseminate its statement of mission and goals in such manner as the Board of Directors shall determine.
+CMW will develop a mission statement and goals to express its purposes, vision and objectives, which will be approved by the Board of Directors, and reviewed from time to time as circumstances dictate.
+It will disseminate its statement of mission and goals in such manner as the Board of Directors will determine.

 Section 2.3 Use of Funds.
 CMW is not formed for financial or pecuniary gain; and no part of the assets, income, or profits of CMW is distributable to, or inures to the benefit of its directors or officers or any other private person, except to make payments and distributions in furtherance of the purposes of CMW, as set forth in the Articles of Incorporation and Section 2.1 and 2.2 above.